darkn3rd/script-tut/compiled_lang/java/README.md

 ## Install

-Any recent JDK - what's used here was [Amazon Corretto](https://aws.amazon.com/corretto/) 17, but any JDK 11+ works.
+Any recent JDK - what's used here was [Amazon Corretto](https://aws.amazon.com/corretto/) 17, but any JDK 15+ works (a20/b30 use text blocks, `"""`, a standard - non-preview - feature only since Java 15).

 * **Windows (MSYS2)**: `pacman -S mingw-w64-ucrt-x86_64-openjdk`, or install any JDK distribution directly and add its `bin` to PATH.
 * **macOS**: `brew install openjdk`.